Definition of Interest Coverage Ratio

 A large interest coverage ratio indicates that a corporation will be able to pay the interest on its debt even if its earnings were to decrease.
 A small interest coverage ratio sends a caution signal.

-Since the interest coverage ratio is based on the net income under the accrual method of accounting, we recommend that you also review the cash provided by operating activities (which is found on the corporation's statement of cash flows) for the same time period.
+Since the interest coverage ratio is based on the net income under the accrual method of accounting, we recommend that you also review the corporation's cash provided by operating activities (which is found on its statement of cash flows) for the same time period.